TheOdinProject/curriculum/ruby/introduction_to_rspec.md

 *This section contains helpful links to other content.
 It isn't required, so consider it supplemental for if you need to dive deeper into something*

-* [This video walkthrough](http://www.youtube.com/watch?v=JhR9Ib1Ylb8&feature=relmfu) and [the written tutorial version](http://net.tutsplus.com/tutorials/ruby/ruby-for-newbies-testing-with-rspec/) will give you another example walkthrough of tests being written, though some of the syntax is a bit out-dated.
 * [The RSpec Book](http://www.amazon.com/The-RSpec-Book-Behaviour-Development/dp/1934356379) is THE book on RSpec, but at this point it's a little out-dated.
 * The [RSpec Cheat Sheet](http://www.anchor.com.au/wp-content/uploads/rspec_cheatsheet_attributed.pdf) should help you avoid Googling every new bit of syntax.
 * Read the [Wikipedia Page on Test Driven Development](http://en.wikipedia.org/wiki/Test-driven_development) for context on TDD if you're still feeling unfamiliar.